LittleProposition/drafts-not-for-publication/hamiltonian-subsets-from-the-crux/README.md

 subsets, graph crux parameters, long cycles, and related extremal graph theory problems.
 The manuscript may be revised or developed further, and a later version may eventually be submitted for publication.

+## AI assistance

+The author identified the precise point at which the proof had stalled and presented it to GPT-5.5, which located the relevant result of Haslegrave, Hu, Kim, Liu, Luan and Wang.